 Where did the Irish Stackpole family come from?
 What is the Irish Stackpole family crest and coat of arms?
 When did the Stackpole family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Stackpole family history?The surname Stackpole is a habitational name from a place in Pembrokeshire called Stackpole, named for a stack of rocks on the coast at the entrance to Broadhaven.

 A single person's name was often spelt simply as it sounded by medieval scribes and church officials.
 An investigation into the specific origins the name Stackpole has revealed that such a practice has resulted in many spelling variations over the years.
 A few of its variants include: Stackpoole, Stackpool, Stackpole, Stacpoole and others.

-First found in Pembrokeshire, where they held a family seat from very ancient times, as Lords of the manor of Stackpoole, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+First found in Pembrokeshire (Welsh: Sir Benfro), a county in south-west Wales, anciently part of the Welsh kingdom of Deheubarth, where they held a family seat from very ancient times, as Lords of the manor of Stackpoole, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Stackpole research.
 Another 343 words(24 lines of text) covering the year 1200 is included under the topic Early Stackpole History in all our PDF Extended History products.

 More information is included under the topic Early Stackpole Notables in all our PDF Extended History products.